The Glitter Band: Early career and commercial success

-May 1977 saw the band release a final single as the Glitter Band, "She Was Alright".
-Finally Springate, Phipps and Shephard released "Gotta Get a Message Back To You" in September 1977, under the new name of Air Traffic Control.
+May 1977 saw the band release a final single in the 1970s as the Glitter Band, "She Was Alright".
+Finally Springate, Phipps and Shephard released "Gotta Get a Message Back To You" in September 1977, under the new band name of Air Traffic Control.
 The single, written by Springate and Phipps, never made it past a few initial commercial pressings on the Epic label.
 In 1979, Shephard and Phipps worked with former Sparks keyboard player Peter Oxendale, recording the US only album Put Your Money Where Your Mouth Is as Oxendale and Shephard.
-They regrouped as The Glitter Band in 1980 with the addition of Eddy Spence on keyboards and Brian Jones replacing Harvey on sax.
+They regrouped as the Glitter Band in 1980 with the addition of Eddy Spence on keyboards and Brian Jones replacing Harvey on sax.
 Further sporadic releases followed in the 1980s on a variety of labels.
 Trevor Horn played bass guitar for the band in this era.
 The band's profile was maintained with a slew of Greatest Hits releases, mainly concentrating on their peak mid-1970s era.

 Reformation

-Guitarist/singer Gerry Shephard and drummer/pianist Pete Phipps (Eurythmics, XTC, reformed the band in 1987, and successfully performed in the UK and Europe, including tours with Gary Glitter, until 2001 when they split up.
-Shephard and former drummer Tony Leonard formed one band, whilst Phipps continued to perform with his own band.
+Guitarist/singer Gerry Shephard and drummer/pianist Pete Phipps reformed the band in 1987, and successfully performed in the UK and Europe, including tours with Gary Glitter, until 2001 when they split up.
+Bassist/singer John Springate had joined them on most tours from 1991 to 1996.
+After the split in 2001, Shephard and former drummer Tony Leonard formed one band, whilst Phipps continued to perform with his own band.
 After Rossall was taken to court in 1983, an injunction banned him from using Glitter in his band name; a second legal ruling in 1997, after Rossall had persistently breached the first order, resulted in him receiving a one-year suspended prison sentence which would come into force if he used the Glitter name again.
 Rossall was subsequently not allowed to use Glitter Band as part of his band's name, but was allowed to advertise his historical connections to the band.
 With Shephard's death in May 2003, Leonard retired to concentrate on musical production activities in Norway, whilst both Phipps and Rossall continued on the road with their own bands.
-Shephard and Phipps had previously guested on Denim's Back In Denim (1992).
+Shephard and Phipps had previously guested on Denim's Back in Denim (1992).